HirenMoradiya/Linear-Regression-Analysis-on-10-year-earthquake-data/README.md

 - “The number of earthquakes with small magnitudes is higher compared to the number of earthquakes with large magnitudes”.
-This is a qualifying expression that we can all agree on even without any seismological knowledge.
+This is a qualifying expression we can all agree on even without seismological knowledge.
 In order to quantify the seismicity, the Gutenberg-Richter recurrence relationship is defined as follows and can be used for any region and time interval where an earthquake occurs: log 𝑁 = 𝑎 − 𝑏 𝑀